Presenting Data

 Connections

-While I expect most of you will be focussed on assessments, you should seriously consider returning to these readings over the term break as they will help you to reflect on what you’ve learned this term – in this module and across the programme as a whole – in terms of the direction of the field, the opportunities in industry, and the kinds of work that people with (sptial) data science skills can do.
+While I expect most of you will be focussed on assessments, you should at least skim-read these as they may help you to reflect on what you’ve learned this term in this module and across the programme as a whole, as well as work greater reflection into the group assessment.
+The other Additional Resources might be useful in terms of looking at the direction of the field, the opportunities in industry, and the kinds of work that people with (sptial) data science skills can do.

 Practical

-The practical will lead you through the application of grouping and aggregation functions in pandas, and the fine-tuning of data visualisations in Matplotlib/Seaborn.
-In many ways, this should be seen (bar the aggregation) as largely a recap of material encountered in previous sessions.
+The practical will lead you through the fine-tuning of data visualisations in Matplotlib/Seaborn.
+In many ways, this should be seen as largely a recap of material encountered in previous sessions.
 However, you should see this as an important step in the production of outputs and analyses needed for the final project.
 That said, you would be better off spending time on the substance of the report first and only turning to the fine-tuning of the visualisations if time permits.

 Connections